DiamondLightSource/blueapi/docs/how-to/write-plans.md

 ```

 > [!NOTE]
-> In order for this to work, the `MyDeviceComposite` needs to be mae available to blueapi by importing it into the `planFunctions` module.
+> In order for this to work, the `MyDeviceComposite` needs to be mae available to blueapi by importing it into the `planFunctions` module where it's needed.

 ## Injecting Metadata